Economist Program (EP)

 - Demonstrate strong analytical, quantitative, and computer skills.

-- Show an interest in, and aptitude for, working in an international organization.
+- Show an interest in, and aptitude for, working in teams in an international organization, especially on economic policy issues.

 - Be from one of the Fund's member countries.